hendrilmendes/UnigramMobile/README.md

 ## Status
 - More "fresh" TDLib assembled as VS Extension (not provided - DIY) and used for this project.
-- Code refactoring started (main goal is to do all code compatible with changed tdlib!)
+- Code refactoring started (main goal is to do all code compatible with changed tdlib!).
-- Draft / Early bird / Not ready yet
+- Draft / Early bird / Not ready yet.

+## How to build your own Unigram
+- Use VS 2022 Preview ore higher.
+- Assemble your own fresh TDLib.vsix and install it in(to) VS.
+- Open unigram.sln and try to build&test your solution.

 ## Known bugs
 - No SMS when you entered your phone number (on attempt to auth).

 ## Wiki
 For additional information (keyboard shortcuts, other contact information, FAQ, missing features, build instructions and other stuff) you can check [Unigram wiki](https://github.com/mediaexplorer74/UnigramMobile/wiki).